Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 by updating it using global search and replace.
 Worked on typography and amends from Suzie for Power BI json templates.

 Day 8, 3 Oct: Reviewed and sent latest Power BI work.
-Spent the afternoon tweaking and researchibg new features we can include.
+Spent the afternoon tweaking and researching new features we can include.

-Day 9 : Changed all dimensions iof canvases and rearanged charts.
+Day 9 4 Oct: Changed all dimensions of canvases and re-arranged charts.
 Received, reviewing and implementing feedback.

-Day 10: Doing feedback, quite slow and fiddly,
+Day 10 5 Oct: Doing feedback, quite slow and fiddly

+Day 11 6 Oct: had to implement typography declarations across all modules for consistency, took all day.

+Day 12 7 Oct, finished all amends and presented.

+Day 13 Monday 10 Oct: More amends to shapes, tables, treemap and funnel.

 # Colors for tree and funnel